sdabney5/Portfolio/Applied_Skills_Projects/Color Palette Extractor/README.md

 ### Notes
 Please note that the program assumes the image is in RGB mode (not grayscale, CMYK, etc.).

-ALso note that, while Color Palette Extractor includes a feature to display the extracted colors, this is primarily intended for testing and debugging purposes.
+Also note that, while Color Palette Extractor includes a feature to display the extracted colors, this is primarily intended for testing and debugging purposes.
 If you want to use the program to display the hex values in a visually appealing way, I recommend that you create your own function or use an existing library.
 However, the built-in display function can still be useful for quickly verifying that the program is working correctly and extracting the expected colors from an image, or if a visually appealing display is not required.

 **Thank you for using Color Palette Extractor!
 Feel free to use this code in your projects!
 If you find it helpful, please cite me in your work by including a link to this repository.**